reactjs/react.dev/content/docs/reference-react.md

 Note that rendering `lazy` components requires that there's a `<React.Suspense>` component higher in the rendering tree.
 This is how you specify a loading indicator.

 ### `React.Suspense` {#reactsuspense}

+> Try the new React documentation for [`Suspense`](https://beta.reactjs.org/reference/react/Suspense).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 `React.Suspense` lets you specify the loading indicator in case some components in the tree below it are not yet ready to render.
 In the future we plan to let `Suspense` handle more scenarios such as data fetching.
 You can read about this in [our roadmap](/blog/2018/11/27/react-16-roadmap.html).